-Safeguarding Reporting Forms and other written information will be stored in a locked facility and any electronic information will be password protected and only made available to relevant individuals.
+Record of Safeguarding Incident Reporting forms and other written information will be stored in a locked facility and any electronic information stored on the google drive with access only being granted within the DSL team and only made available to relevant individuals.

 Every effort will be made to prevent unauthorised access, and sensitive information should not routinely be stored on laptop computers, which, by the nature of their portability, could be lost or stolen.
-Child protection information, including Operation Encompass and Operation Endeavour notifications will be stored separately (electronically BA office computer - password protected) from the pupil's school file and the school file will be 'tagged' to indicate that separate information is held.
+Child protection information, including Operation Encompass and Operation Endeavour notifications will be stored separately from the pupil's school file and the school file will be 'tagged' to indicate that separate information is held.
 The DSL will normally obtain consent from the pupil and/or parents to share sensitive information within the school or with outside agencies.
 Where there is good reason to do so, the DSL may share information without consent, and will record the reason for not obtaining consent.

 Child protection records are normally exempt from the disclosure provisions of the Data Protection Act, which means that children and parents do not have an automatic right to see them.
-If any member of staff receives a request from a pupil or parent to see child protection records, they will refer the request to the head teacher or DSL
+If any member of staff receives a request from a pupil or parent to see child protection records, they will refer the request to the head teacher or DSL.